 As you walk down narrow alleyways lined with aging brick buildings, its impossible to not feel enchanted by the city of Bhaktapur.
 Bhaktapur is one of the three royal cities in the Kathmandu Valley, along with Kathmandu and Patan.
 Only an hour’s drive from Kathmandu, it makes for an easy day trip.
 Because it boasts the most temples per square foot and is the hub of Newari handicrafts, it has been nicknamed ‘Nepal’s Cultural Gem.’
 The city preserves its olden glory by prohibiting the usage of cars within the city proper.
 Besides admiring the many of works of art from wooden carving to terracotta pottery, you can survey traditional Newari architecture and spend hours relaxing in a number of charming coffee shops.
-For historic conservation efforts, a steep 1500 NPR ($15 USD) entrance fee is requested upon entry into the city that is valid for seven days.
-Passport is required.

 1. Snack on King Curd

 Bkahtapur is known for King Curd, a yogurt-esque treat made from sweet buffalo milk that is traditionally spiced with cinnamon and cardamom.
 In Nepali, it is called ‘juju dhau’ which literally translates as “the king of curds.”
 Thus, it also goes by the name of “Royal Curd.”
 I made it a daily ritual to get my curd, sometimes twice a day depending on how hungry I was.
 Quite thick and having a distinctly rich taste, the curd I ate was sourced from a shop only frequented by those having the knowledge of its whereabouts.
 It was my favorite snack and without a doubt, the best curd I tasted while in Nepal was Bhaktapur’s finest.